-History of Use - The land must have been devoted principally to agricultural use for five (5) of the preceding seven (7) years.
-Land located within an incorporated city of town must have been devoted principally to agricultural use continuously for the preceding five (5) years.
+History of Use - The land must have been devoted principally to agricultural use for 5 of the preceding 7 years.
+Land located within an incorporated city or town must have been devoted principally to agricultural use continuously for the preceding 5 years.